etherbiln/Multi-Purpose-Software-Development-Project/README.md

 ## Contributing

 If you would like to contribute, please send a pull request or open an issue.
 Any contributions and feedback are valuable.

-## License

-This project is licensed under the MIT License.
-For more information, see the `LICENSE` file.